Are you lucky enough to frequent a Farmer’s Market?

 salt and pepper to taste

 This is a thick dip which makes it a great sandwich spread.
-You could thin it out by adding some water.
+You could thin it out by adding some water or olive oil.

 - This dip goes so well on a slice of gluten-free, dairy-free, egg-free bread or on some homemade gluten-free, dairy-free, egg-free crackers!